Laser Photocoagulation for Diabetes Retinopathy

 Once the patient has been positioned in the operating room, laser is delivered to the retina under microscopic guidance.
 A fibre-optic cable is utilised to deliver the laser.
 Slit lamps are used to view the retina through the cornea.
 A small probe is introduced into the cavity of the eyeball and laser is directed onto the retinal surface.
 The procedure requires adequate positioning of the patient.

-Under direct visualisation using a slit lamp, the laser beam is focused on to the retina.
+Under direct visualisation using a slit lamp, the laser beam is centralize on to the retina.
 The areas that need to be treated are all exposed to this laser and the procedure usually does not take too much time.

 Laser photocoagulation can be of two different types.
-Focal photocoagulation involves directing the laser on blood vessels on the retina that may be leaking.
+Focal photocoagulation concern directing the laser on blood vessels on the retina that may be leaking.
 This helps seal it off completely.
-Pan retinal photocoagulation, also known as scatter photocoagulation is utilised to stop the growth of new blood vessels that are often seen in diabetic retinopathy.
+Pan retinal photocoagulation, also known as scatter photocoagulation is utilised to stop the growth of new blood vessels that are repeatedly seen in diabetic retinopathy.
 This can involve the widespread use of laser on the surface of the retina, resulting in a rather ‘spotty’ appearance once a procedure has concluded.

-Complications of laser photocoagulation
+Embarrassment of laser photocoagulation

 As a procedure, laser photocoagulation is rather safe when performed in the hands of experts.
 However, as is the case with any procedure, complications can occur.
 Some of the common complications include enhanced opacity of the cornea, opacification of the lens, bleeding within the eye, swelling and accumulation of fluid of the macula and visual field defects.
-Detachment of the retina and accidental burn of the back of the eye may occur.
+Detachment of the retina and unplanned burn of the back of the eye may occur.
 These are of course a rather rare and must be treated straight away.

 Other complications of laser photocoagulation include loss of night vision, an alteration in the peripheral and central vision and failure of the procedure itself.